 When I have a one-on-one consultation with a client, the very first thing I discuss with them is what their biggest issues are with their child’s sleep.
 I then ask them, “If I could wave a magic wand and change everything tomorrow, what would your child be doing differently?”
 I note their responses, and also help them to realize what their child is truly capable of.

-Any child 16 weeks of age or older is capable of sleeping 11-12 hours through the night (with or without feedings, depending on their pediatrician’s recommendation), and they’re able to fall asleep wholly unassisted for their naps and bedtime (this means no swaddles, no Doc a Tots, no pacis – with doctor’s approval, and no rocking) – just flat on their back with their eyes open.
+Any child 16 weeks of age or older is capable of sleeping 11-12 hours through the night.
+(This is with or without feedings, depending on their pediatrician’s recommendation.)
+Any child is also able to fall asleep wholly unassisted for their naps and bedtime!
+(This means no swaddles, no Doc a Tots, no pacis – with doctor’s approval – and no rocking.)
+Baby can go down just flat on their back with their eyes open.
 Babies and toddlers are also able to have a consistent daily nap schedule.
-Writing these goals down and being very familiar with them can help you stay strong when sleep training is tough – knowing your goals helps to remind you what you and your child are working towards.
+Writing these goals down, and being very familiar with them can help you stay strong when sleep training is tough.
+Also, knowing your goals helps to remind you what you and your child are working towards.

 You get off track because your child is up one night with a cold?
 You go right back to following sleep training guidelines for naps the next day.
-You realize that your child who was consistently falling asleep easily for naps starts to protest?
-You do not start to assist them in falling asleep again, instead you try to work out what might be causing the issues without going back to helping baby fall asleep again (falling asleep with assistance is the single thing that unravels sleep training, and puts you and your child right back where you started).
+Maybe you realize that your child who was consistently falling asleep easily for naps starts to protest?
+You do not start to assist them in falling asleep again.
+Instead, you try to work out what might be causing the issues without going back to helping baby fall asleep again.
+(Falling asleep with assistance is the single thing that unravels sleep training, and puts you and your child right back where you started).